mohtasham9/cloud-capacity-management/README.md

             - Usage insights for every project (networking, API, project owner, service activity, and more).
   	      - Recommendations to turn down projects having low usage activity.
   	      - Recommendations to assign a new owner to projects that have high usage activity but no active owner.
+1. __Unattended project recommender__: The unattended project recommender analyses usage activity on projects in your organization and provides recommendations that help you discover, reclaim or remove unattended projects.
+Unattended project recommender analyzes usage activity across all projects in your organization and provides you with the following features to help you discover, reclaim, and shut down unattended projects:
+  * Usage insights for every project (networking, API, project owner, service activity, and more).
+  * Recommendations to turn down projects having low usage activity.
+  * Recommendations to assign a new owner to projects that have high usage activity but no active owner.

 Shutting down or reclaiming unattended projects can provide the following impact and benefits to your organization:
-•	Reduction in security risks (SECURITY).
+  * Reduction in security risks (SECURITY).
-•	Reduction in unnecessary spending (COST).
+  * Reduction in unnecessary spending (COST).
-•	Reduction in carbon footprint associated with your workloads (SUSTAINABILITY).
+  * Reduction in carbon footprint associated with your workloads (SUSTAINABILITY).